Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 Escape Room example environments

 #### Cooperative Behaviors Notes and Best Practices
+##### Agents in a Group
+* An Agent can only be registered to one MultiAgentGroup at a time.
+If you want to re-assign an Agent from one group to another, you have to unregister it from the current group first.

-* Agents within groups should set the Max Steps parameter the Agent script to 0.
-Instead, handle Max Steps by ending the episode foor the entire Group using `EndGroupEpisode()`, and `GroupEpisodeInterrupted()`.
+* Agents within groups should always set the `Max Steps` parameter the Agent script to 0, meaning they will never reach a max step.
+Instead, handle Max Steps with MultiAgentGroup by ending the episode for the entire Group using `GroupEpisodeInterrupted()`.

+* Agents with different behavior names in the same group are not supported.

+* If an Agent finished earlier, e.g. completed tasks/be removed/be killed in the game, do not call `EndEpisode()` on the Agent.
+Instead, disable the Agent and re-enable it when the next episode starts, or destroy the agent entirely.
+Once an agent is disabled, it will not receive any group or individual rewards anymore and effectively doesn't exist in the game.

-* If an Agent is deactivated in a scene, it must be re-registered to the Multi Agent Group.
+* If an Agent is disabled in a scene, it must be re-registered to the MultiAgentGroup.

+* Group rewards are meant to reinforce agents to act in the group's best interest instead of individual ones, and are treated differently than individual agent rewards during training.
+So calling AddGroupReward() is not equivalent to calling agent.AddReward() on each agent in the group.

 * You can still add incremental rewards to Agents using `Agent.AddReward()` if they are in a Group.
-These rewards will only be given to those agents and can only be recieved when the Agent is active.
+These rewards will only be given to those agents and can only be received when the Agent is active.

 * Environments which use Multi Agent Groups can be trained using PPO or SAC, but agents will not receive Group Rewards after deactivation/removal, nor will they behave as cooperatively.

+##### Ending Episodes for a Group
+* `EndGroupEpisode` and `GroupEpisodeInterrupted` do the same job in the game, but has slightly different effect on the training.
+If the episode is completed, you would want to call `EndGroupEpisode`.
+But if the episode is not over but it has been running for enough steps, i.e. reaching max step, you would call `GroupEpisodeInterrupted`.

+##### Multiple Groups:
+* You can have multiple MultiAgentGroup in one training field, but make sure they call `EndGroupEpisode()` and `GroupEpisodeInterrupted` at the same time and their episodes are in sync.

 ## Recording Demonstrations